- What is it?

 Hours for the Idea Lab will be regularly updated here.

 Hours will be in flux as we continue adding and training staff to work in the lab.
 As we add more staff, we will continue expanding our open hours.
+The goal is to eventually have consistent weekly hours.
 Please check here for hours before making your trip in, as they may change depending on staff availability.
 Thank you for your patience!

 - Saturday, 9/30: 10am - 1pm & 2pm - 5pm